Prolapse & Incontinence: Regain Control of Your Active Life

 Dr__Raymond_Rackley: Thanks for such an interesting forum.
 We did not get to all of these questions today and appreciate such a great response.
 Please let us know if we should continue to have additional forums in the future.
 I will answer any questions that have come in and they will be posted to the transcript.
 Thank You!

-- If you would like to make an appointment with Dr. Rackley or any of our other urologists in the Glickman Urological & Kidney Institute, please call 800.223.2273 or request an appointment online by visiting www.clevelandclinic.org/appointments.
+- If you would like to make an appointment with Dr. Rackley or any of our other urologists in the Glickman Urological & Kidney Institute, please call 800.223.2273 or request an appointment online by visiting my.clevelandclinic.org/appointments-and-questions

 - A remote second opinion may also be requested from Cleveland Clinic through the secure eCleveland Clinic MyConsult Web site.
 To request a remote second opinion, visit www.eclevelandclinic.org/myConsult.